fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 fi
 fi

-#Notifications will only be sent if the status is "In Alarm" or "Alarm Resolved."
-Notifications will not be sent if the status is "Blocked" or "Suppressed."
+#Notifications will only be sent if the status is "in alarm" or "alarm recovered."
+Notifications will not be sent for statuses that are "blocked" or "suppressed."
 if [[ ${statusMd5} == ${active} || ${statusMd5} == ${Inactive} ]];then
 sendToFlashDuty
 fi